benfogiel/CIFAR-10-CNN/README.md

-# CIFAR-10-CNN
-CNN on the CIFAR-10 data set
+# CNN for the CIFAR-10 Dataset

+- Simple Deep Convolutional Neural Network optimized for the CIFAR-10 Dataset
+- Currently acheiving 84 % accuracy